FRC1257/research-2019/research-2019/src/main/java/frc/util/snail_vision/README.md

 ## The SnailVision Object

-## Changeable Variables and Options
+## Constants and Options
-Changeable variables and options contains values that could be changed to change options and such by using
+Constants and options contains values that could be changed to change options and such by using

 ```
 {snail-vision-object}.{variable} = {value};